Skip to main content

 Our Impact

-• In July 2024, Washington’s SeaTac airport became one of the first airports in the U.S. to transition to PFAS-free firefighting foam.
-This is a culmination of Toxic-Free Future’s work with firefighters and partners to ban firefighting foam with PFAS in Washington state and to win Congressional action to allow PFAS-free firefighting foam in airports.
+• In July 2024, SeaTac Airport became one of the first in the U.S. to transition to PFAS-free firefighting foam—a major milestone resulting from Toxic-Free Future’s work

-• Other states have followed Washington’s lead, including California, Colorado, Connecticut, Illinois, Maine, Maryland, New Hampshire, New York, and Vermont.
+• Nine additional states have since adopted similar policies: California, Colorado, Connecticut, Illinois, Maine, Maryland, New Hampshire, New York, and Vermont

 Resources